zephraph/notes/Projects/Typescript control flow library.md

 Getting back to this, I've made a bit of progress.
 I've implemented two basic "verbs" so far.

 ```
-procedure('install', context)
+await procedure('install', context)
 	.validate('plugin', isValidPlugin)
 	.load(configFromFs)
 	.exec()
 ```

 This is the minimal control flow that I can represent right now.
+Essentially `procedure` is a factory function that constructs a new `Procedure` class.